digital-asset/daml/docs/source/daml2js/index.rst

-   daml new my-proj skeleton # Create a new project based off the skeleton template cd my-proj # Enter the newly created project directory daml build  # Compile the project's DAML files into a DAR daml codegen ts .daml/dist/my-proj-0.0.1.dar -o daml2js # Generate script bindings from the DAR
+   daml new my-proj skeleton # Create a new project based off the skeleton template cd my-proj # Enter the newly created project directory daml build  # Compile the project's DAML files into a DAR daml codegen js .daml/dist/my-proj-0.0.1.dar -o daml2js # Generate script bindings from the DAR

 - On execution of these commands: